 Of course, there are many small businesses that simply cannot provide their core services without an office.
 Hair salons, car repair providers, and many other small businesses must interact with their customers or clients in person.
-This guide will focus on small business owners whose business model allows them to make a shift to remote work.
+This guide will focus on small business owners whose business model allows them to make a permanent shift to remote work.

 Benefits of running a business without an office